yaqwsx/bcthesis/symdivine.md

 initial state and using the `advance` function of the interpreter it builds a set of known multi-states or even full multi-state space graph.

-As a multi-state is required to provide a procedure for equality of two multi- states, is possible to represent a set of multi-states.
+As a multi-state is required to provide a procedure for equality of two multi-states, it is possible to represent a set of multi-states.
 Set representation using only a an equal operation would not scale well to real-world program sizes for obvious reasons.
 Note that a traditional hash-set used in explicit-state model checker cannot be used as there can be a multi-state representation that doesn't have a canonical form (e.g. \smt store).
 Thus \symdivine tries to benefit from having an explicit control flow is mandatory for every data store implementation.
 Typical set of multi-states is implemented as follow.
 There is a hash map containing list of symbolic parts of the multi-states for every explicit part of the multi-states.
-When a new element is inserted to the set, list of the symbolic parts corresponding to the explicit part is recalled and then every symbolic part from the list tested for equality.
+When a new element is inserted to the set, list of the symbolic parts corresponding to the explicit part is recalled and then every symbolic part from the list is tested for equality.
 If an equal symbolic part is found, procedure ends, otherwise new symbolic part is put at the end of the list.
 This optimization significantly reduces number of calls to the equality procedure, however it still possible to obtain a significant number of symbolic parts per control flow location.
 If a multi-state representation allows to implement `less_than` procedure, it is possible to replace a linear search by binary search and thus further optimize the set representation.